-

 Samuel Coleridge-Taylor’s early chamber works – discovering the Piano Quintet op.1

 Ten years ago today (7 November 2001) was the first performance in living memory of Samuel Coleridge-Taylor’s Piano Quintet, op.1.
-The work was part of a lunchtime recital programme by players from the Royal Liverpool Philharmonic Orchestra, from a score discovered … Continue reading
+The work was part of a lunchtime recital programme by players from the Royal Liverpool Philharmonic Orchestra, from a score … Continue reading

 SCTF invites articles about Coleridge-Taylor’s US impact